-St. Joan of Arc's Rector Dies After Long Illness After a long illness, death came yesterday to a distinguished be Archdiocese, the Rt.
+RT.
+REV. MONSIGNOB EDWARD HAWKS St. Joan of Arc's Rector Dies After Long Illness After a long illness, death came yesterday to a distinguished the Archdiocese, the Rt.
 Rev. Msgr.
-Edward Hawks, recor of the Church of St. Joan of Arc, Philadelphia.
-In poor health for the past several years, Monsignor Hawks re-101 21 1955 Born in England Monsignor Hawks was born in Crickhowell, Brecknocks, in South Walea, England, on February 17, Hawks and Maria Theress Hallam.
-He studied in private schools: at Dr. Elwell's Private School, Can-non Longe, Hereford, England, and at the college Weston-super-Mare, England.
-He later studied at the University of London and at the New Anglicar Sequence, Wiscon-sin Convert to Faith Ordnined an Anglican minister, sin.
+Edward Hawks, recfor of the Church of St. Joan of Arc, Philadelphia.
+In poor health for the past several years, Monsignor Hawks re-INN 21 1955 known as a writer and jecture.
+Wrote Weekly Columin Ells trenchant pen long served the Catholic Church, For more than 30 years he was an editorial writer for.
+The Catholic Standard and Times His articles always appeared if the third column on this papers editorial page.
+An authority on An-glicanism, and a ready and capable apologist for his Catholic Faith, his columns were widely read and fre quently reprinted in papers and requestion the country.
+He was the author of five books all dealing with Church history and apologetics.
+He was a frequent con-tributor to Catholic magazines and for special articles or series of articles for the new service of the National Catholic Welfare Confer-ence.
+His reputation in the field of interfaith relations and interfaith movements thus became nation-wide.
+Born in England Monsitore Hawks was born in Born in England Monsignor Hawks was born in Crickhowell, Bracknocks, in South Walsa, England, on February U, 1878; he was the son of Edward Hawks and Maria Theress Hallam.
+The studied in private schools: at Dr. Elwell's Drivate schools: at Dr. Elwell's Drivate School, Can-non Longe, Herstord, England, and at the college.
+Waston-super-Mare, England.
+He later studied at the University of Lennoxville, Canada After coming to this country, he apent fire years at the Nashotah House Anglicar Stanianzy, Wiscon sin Convert to Faith Ordnined an Anglican minister, sin.